 Participants will be able to add their own resources to include in our virtual library.
 By completing a survey, you’ll be guiding improvements for the public launch of the tool in the fall.

 For the two-phase pilot, we invited 150 educators to review at least three resources in May and used their feedback to plan changes for this summer.
 Now, we’re inviting a larger group to help us think about the next stage.

 - You’ll access the tool and create an account.

 - You’ll review learning resources you already use.

 Participating educators will have an advance peek at an exciting new tool and will be the first to get it in the fall.
 The reviews themselves are quick – they shouldn’t take more than 10 minutes each.
 After completing three reviews, educators will give us feedback via a short survey to informing future versions of the review tool.

 SIGN UP!
 Fill out this simple Google Form.
-You’ll get an email when the tool is ready, in early May.
+You’ll get an email with login information.

 Questions?
 Write to CARE’s Manager of Research and Evaluation, Kate Shuster at Care@stand.org.